popuguy/mit-cs-6-034/README.md

-MIT course CS 6.034:
+# MIT course CS 6.034

-each problem set is in the folders lab*
+Problem sets for course 6.034 by numbered labs 0-5

+All labs pass tests